pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 Within 30 days of purchase, a customer can return the product by simply
 1. Going to Amazon's website

 2. Finding the refund option under their order

 3. Choosing a return method and printing the label

 4. Shipping it back to us

 - If a customer asks about the return process, advise them to follow the Amazon return process.

 - These Amazon's return requests will be automatically approved by the system.

-- **Customer may notify us after they have shipped the product(s), and we'll proceed with the [[#Order Refund]] process.** If the customer didn't notify us, they may wait for the system's automatic refund (which will take longer).

-- If a customer claims to have not received a refund after proceeding with the Amazon return process, **ask for the carrier and tracking number, and check if it is in transit**. **Once confirmed the item is on its way back (no need to wait for delivery), we may proceed with the [[#Order Refund]] process.**

 Below are some common reasons and additional steps for Amazon order return: